 We stayed at this park with the intention of touring RT 66 and the surrounding area.
 For that purpose it was great.
 It’s located in the middle of historical Williams so there are many old shops and restaurants along the strip.

 The “campground” is not your basic campground.
 It’s pretty much a paved parking lot with designated spots for RVs.
 It had all the amenities you would want as an RVer.
 If we were looking for a park to hang out in and relax for a week, this would probably not be the one.
 If we were to come back and finish riding RT66 (the weather turned bad halfway through our stay and we never finished Rt 66) we would definitely come back.
 The location is perfect as it is halfway down the Arizona part of RT66 and about an hour from the Grand Canyon.

-Check Out Our Picture Slideshow Of Grand Canyon Railway RV Park Consisting Of 66 Pictures
+Check Out Our Slideshow Below Of Grand Canyon Railway RV Park Consisting Of 66 Pictures